 Teacher Credential Status

-District
+School District

-08-09 09-10 10-11 10-11
+09-10 10-11 11-12 11-12

-Fully Credentialed 22 21 24 129
+Fully Credentialed 21 24 26 144

 Without Full Credentials 0 0 0 0

 Working Outside Subject 0 0 0 0

 Teacher misassignments reflect the number of placements within a school for which the certificated employee in the teaching or services position (including positions that involve teaching English Learners) does not hold a legally recognized certificate or credential.
+Note: "Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc.

 Teacher vacancies reflect the number of positions to which a single designated certificated employee has not been assigned at the beginning of the year for an entire year.

 Misassignments/Vacancies

-09-10 10-11 11-12
+10-11 11-12 12-13

 Misassignments of Teachers of English Learners 0 0 0

 Misassignments of Teachers (other) 0 0 0

 Total Misassignments of Teachers 0 0 0

 Vacant Teacher Positions 0 0 0